 This is the amount which must be charged to the authority's revenue account each year and set aside as provision for repaying external loans and meeting other credit liabilities.
-The prudent amount is determined in accordance with guidance issued by WG.
+The prudent amount is determined having regard to guidance issued by WG.
 This has the effect of reducing the Capital Financing Requirement (CFR).